iwillig/clj-llm/readme.md

 # CLJ LLM

-A low level library and command line tool for interacting with LLM agents.
+A low level library and command line tool for interacting with LLM agents in Clojure.

+This project is inspired by Simon Willison's [`llm`](https://github.com/simonw/llm).
+Our goal is to bring a similar low-level library plus command line tool system to the Clojure programming language.

 The CLI binary is named `clj-llm` to avoid conflicting with the Python `llm` project.